Surety bonds are not limited to a specific contract. The scope of the contract guaranteed by the Surety is outlined in the bond form.

 - Surety Name: The legal name of the Surety Bond Company/Provider.
-Bond companies may have more than one writing entities.
+Bond companies may have more than one writing entity.

 - State of Incorporation: Some bond forms require the state of incorporation for the surety.
 State of incorporation may also be required for the principal.